peteroupc/MailLib/docs/PeterO.Text.Idna.md

 <b>Return Value:</b>

- `true` true if the given string is a syntactically valid domain name; otherwise; false.
+ `true`  if the given string is a syntactically valid domain name; otherwise; false.